Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 sīlavā dassanena sampanno

-virtuous / insight / accomplished (in)
+virtuous / with insight / accomplished (in)

 Kāmesu vineyya gedhaṃ

-sense desire / dispelling / greed (for)
+sense desire / would dispel / greed (for)

 nahi jātu gabbhaseyyaṃ punaretīti.